gbih/phoenix-arc-arc_ecto/README.md

-# Directions for using arc and arc_ecto for local upload to Phoenix
+# Using Phoenix 1.3, arc and arc_ecto for local image uploads

 ```
 mix phx.new app